Closed

 To be eligible for the First Nations and Inuit Cultural Education Centres Program program, you must:

-First Nations or Inuit cultural education centre
+First Nations or Inuit organizations with a cultural education centre

 What expenses are eligible under First Nations and Inuit Cultural Education Centres Program?